aphp/edsnlp/docs/concepts/inference.md

 To apply a model, you can use the `.map_pipeline` method.
 It takes a model as input and will add every pipe of the model to the scheduled operations.

+To run a specific function on a GPU (for advanced users, otherwise `map_pipeline` should accommodate most use cases), you can use the `.map_gpu` method.
+It takes two or three callables as input: the first on (`prepare_batches`) takes a batch of inputs and should return some tensors that will be sent to the GPU and passed to the second callable (`forward`), which will apply the deep learning ops and return the results.
+The third callable (`postprocess`) and gets the batch of inputs as well as the `forward` results and should return the final results (for instance, the input documents annotated with the predictions).

-In both cases, the operations will not be executed immediately but will be scheduled to be executed when iterating of the collection, or calling the `.execute`, `.to_*` or `.write_*` methods.
+In each cases, the operations will not be executed immediately but will be scheduled to be executed when iterating of the collection, or calling the `.execute`, `.to_*` or `.write_*` methods.

 ### Execution of a lazy collection {: #edsnlp.core.lazy_collection.LazyCollection.set_processing }